 He needs walks every day, but he truly craves an opportunity to run freely in a safe area.

-Due to their high energy levels, Taiwan Dogs adapt poorly to apartment life and really need a house with a sizable yard.
+Due to their high energy levels, Taiwan Dogs adapt poorly to apartment life and need a house with a sizable yard.

 Taiwan Dog Health and Conditions

 The Taiwan Dog is considered very healthy, but that can vary from dog to dog.

 Some may be completely disease-free, while others may develop serious health issues including some hereditary diseases.

 Every owner should give their Taiwan Dog to be tested because these dogs can be prone to some health problems related to eyes and bones.

 The most common health problems include elbow and hip dysplasia, progressive retinal atrophy, cataracts, glaucoma, luxating patella, and sarcoptic mange.

 My Final Thoughts on the Taiwan Dog